tingjones/ee399_hw1/README.md

 The result is a function that has been fitted to the data.
 In other words, the function is a model that has been trained on the training data.
 The goal of the model is to be able to predict values given new points of data, which is the purpose of a test dataset.
 The model is calculated on the new data points of a test dataset using the parameters from training.
 To evaluate the model, the error between the model's expected value and the true value at each data point is found with the same method as before in training.
 This method was to square-root the average of the squared difference between the expected and true data values to produce a single scalar to represent the error of the model across all data points.

 ## Algorithm Implementation and Development
 The procedure is discussed in this section.
-For the results, see <a id="computational-results">Computational Results</a>.
+For the results, see [Computational Results](#computational-results).

 The given data for this assignment is below, which is used in all four problems.
 ```